 As shown in the diagram, the trailer now has a “lever arm” — a mechanical advantage — that actually tries to rotate the truck instead of just scooting it over.
-This is accomplished with a large twisting force (torque) of about 4,500 foot pounds, which tries to steer the truck back into the wind (to illustrate the strength of 4,500 foot-pounds, imagine you were pushing with a force of 100 lbs at the end of a 45-foot horizontal rod welded to the axle center).
+This is accomplished with a large twisting force (torque) of about 4,500 foot-pounds, which tries to steer the truck back into the wind.
+How large of a “twisting force” is 4,500 foot-pounds?

 (2) You can move the hitch pivot point to the other end of the pin box.
 I haven’t kept up with all the market movements, variants and names, but fundamentally this solution is the Reese Sidewinder (or “Revolution” when installed as original equipment).
 In this fascinating solution, the pin box is rigidly attached to the hitch (so it cannot rotate in the hitch) and the towing pivot point is relocated to the trailer end of the pin box.
 A huge advantage of this solution is that it reclaims a lot of space in the bed!
-The “dead” or static weight of the pin is located over the rear axle, but there is an important consequence of this solution: There is now a rigid “lever” (the pin box) attached to the fifth wheel hitch, giving the trailer 22 inches of leverage over the truck at the pivot point.
+The “dead” or static weight of the pin is located over the rear axle, but there is an important consequence of this solution: There is now a rigid “lever” (the pin box) attached to the fifth wheel hitch, giving the trailer 22 inches of leverage over the truck at the pivot point — thats over twice as much leverage as the Andersen hitch, above!
 Wait — I thought all would be fine as long as the pin weight is applied directly over the axle?
 Not so fast — the difference is that side-ways forces applied at the pivot point will tend to twist the truck into the wind just like the Andersen does (see above)– only with a bigger lever.

 There is one other factor that must be considered in the use of the Sidewinder: It introduces new side-to-side stresses to the trailer’s own frame and supporting members around the pinbox.
 During a 90 degree turn, for example, all of the forces exerted by the pinbox onto the trailer frame are different now — they are applied at 90 degrees compared to the original intentions of the frame!
 What that means is this: unless your frame is certified by the frame manufacturer to accommodate those new forces, the Sidewinder has the potential to cause your frame to fail. not good.

 (4) You can add more weight with an automatic slider.
-If want to avoid the risks of (1) (2) and (3) above, then the only solution of choice is the automatic slider.
+If you want to avoid the risks of (1) (2) and (3) above, then the only solution of choice is the automatic slider.
 These solutions are great because the king pin (and pivot point) is located over the rear axle for normal driving, and you don’t have to think about or anticipate the need to activate the slider mechanism.
 The hitch does the thinking for you — by detecting the truck-trailer angle and automatically sliding the pin rearward for those tight corners.
 There is no free lunch, however, as these hitches are heavy!
 The other compromise here is that the hitching angle is critical – you can’t back into your trailer at 30 degrees and hitch up: This is because the hitch is designed to detect the truck-trailer angle, and expects the hitching angle to be no more than 10 degrees to one side (in the case of the PullRite).
 This adds the additional inconvenience that you can’t unhitch at these angles either: The truck and trailer have to be very nearly in line with each other, or the hitch will not disengage.
-Some find this irritating – I find it to be a minor inconvenience because there is a way to mitigate this problem: if you are backed into the campsite and you can’t unhitch, due to the truck/trailer angle, simply remove two pins holding the hitch head onto the hitch — and use the trailer to lift the head off of the hitch.
-Then you are free to re-position the truck, and you can then remove the hitch head from the trailer’s kingpin easily enough.
-This is two-person job of course.
+Some find this irritating – I find it to be a minor inconvenience because there is a very easy way to mitigate this problem: if you are backed into the campsite and you can’t unhitch, due to the truck/trailer angle, simply remove two pins holding the hitch head onto the hitch — and use the trailer to lift the head off of the hitch.
+Then you are free to re-position the truck.
+You can then remove the hitch head from the trailer’s kingpin easily enough (stick a screwdriver into the jaw mechnism to release the lever).
+This is two-person job of course — the head weighs about 40 pounds.
 I should acknowledge here that there may be some campsites that simply require an angled approach, making it impossible to unhitch or to hitch.
-In these situations, you’ll have to leave the trailer hitched up: If you were to use the “remove hitch head” trick, you could certainly unhitch, but you’d never be able to hitch back up!
+In these situations, you’ll have to leave the trailer hitched up!
+If you were to use the “remove hitch head” trick, you could certainly unhitch, but you’d never be able to hitch back up.